No Boyfriend Since Birth

 No Boyfriend Since Birth (NBSB) is a 2015 Filipino romantic-comedy film, directed by Jose Javier Reyes starring GMA's exclusive actors Carla Abellana and Tom Rodriguez.
 The film was released on November 11, 2015.

 This film served as the comeback of TomCar love team after their 2014 romantic film So It's You from Regal Films and GMA Network and their 2014 television series My Destiny from GMA Network.

+Synopsis

+10 years after graduation, Carina meets again her high school crush Carlo at a wedding event.
+Carina "Carrie", an executive assistant in a bridal shop is eager to win Carlo, a charming businessman, despite having no boyfriend since birth.
+She devices several attempts to get his attention in hopes to have him.